Create a pull request to merge your change

 - Create a pull request to merge your change

-Step 2.
-Create a pull request
+Step 1.
+Create the pull request

 Bitbucket displays the request form.

-- Press Create pull request.
+- Click Create pull request.

-Step 3.
-Learn what happens to your pull request
+Step 2.
+Merge your pull request